-The cleaning conditions the sensor material and helps to remove contaminants (e.g., solder flux and vapours).
+The cleaning conditions the sensor material and helps to remove contaminants (for example, solder flux and vapors).
 The cleaning process takes 1 minute.
-Cleaning can only be performed once during the lifetime of the sensor and is recommended after PCB assembly (e.g., during final production test or at the end customer).
+Cleaning can only be performed once during the lifetime of the sensor and is recommended after PCB assembly (for example, during final production test or at the end customer).
 The cleaning function automatically ensures that cleaning is performed only once.
 This is done by writing a control bit into the sensor module's NVM.
 It is important not to interrupt the cleaning process while it is running.